 Monday mornings at work.
 A mailbox full of new messages, invitations and spams.
 No matter how well organized you are and what Strategies you have implemented to be a Mailbox Champion, you should at least once experienced incidents of forgetting to act upon emails that had to tell you important or/and urgent info.
-If it sounds like a nightmare to have hundreds of emails unread and to have lost your mailbox control, here are some of the best pieces of advice that will help you eliminate unnecessary stuff!
+If it sounds like a nightmare to have hundreds of emails unread and to have lost your mailbox control, here are some of the best pieces of advice that will help you set a successful strategy in email management.

 Take a breath and start the race to reach inbox 0.

 First, start by sorting your emails as Maura Thomas, TedX Speaker, author (HBR, Entrepreneur, Huff.
 Post etc.) and founder of regainyourtime.com, suggests.
 This will make you skim through your mailing list easily and effectively.
 Most commonly, there will be an entire conversation of the same topic.
 All you need to do is sort emails by Subject, open only the very last one and read the whole story from bottom to the top.
 Then, what you can do is sorting emails by sender, too.
 That move will lead to a speedy massive deletion of advertisements, spams, coupons and any other “junk” email.